-I recently had the opportunity to sit down with a certifiable hammock expert (read: 30+ years of experience in the industry to talk about the wooden bars used on most rope hammocks.
+We recently sat down with a hammock expert with 30+ years of experience in the industry to talk about the wooden bars used on most rope hammocks.

-On a traditional rope hammock, the wooden bars that lay between the woven bed of a hammock and the ropes that connect to its hanging ends are known as “spreader bars.”
+On a traditional rope hammock, the wooden bars that lay between the woven bed and the ropes that connect to its hanging ends are known as “spreader bars”.

-Each spreader bar is used to shape the hammock’s woven bed by feeding the rope through the holes of its spreader bars.
-As you can imagine, regular use of a hammock creates a lot of friction where the ropes run through those holes.
+Each spreader bar is used to shape the hammock’s woven bed by feeding the rope through the holes along the bar.
+As you can imagine, regular use of a hammock can create a lot of tension and friction where the ropes run through those holes.

 Types of countersunk hole angles — wikipedia.org